Multi-armed bandits for resource efficient, online optimization of language model pre-training: the use case of dynamic masking: Proposed bandit-based framework

 \subsection{GP-Thompson sampling for TLM pre-training.}

-Leveraging the GP-based reward model in Equation~\eqref{eq:rewards_gp} and defining pre-training hyperparameters $\psi_t$ as the bandit arms, $a_t=\psi_t$, we propose a bandit-based method for online pre-training loss minimization.
-Namely, we propose a Thompson sampling (TS) bandit algorithm that sequentially decides what arm $a_t$ to play at each sequential interaction $t=1,\cdots,T$, by drawing from the GP posterior updated with all available data up to interaction $t$, to maximize its cumulative rewards as defined in Equation~\eqref{eq:cumulative_reward_mlm}.
+Leveraging the GP reward model in Equation~\eqref{eq:rewards_gp}, we devise a bandit-based interactive method that executes a Thompson sampling (TS) policy for TLM pre-training optimization.
+We resort to Thompson sampling~\cite{j-Russo2018} due to both its implementation flexibility and efficiency, as well as its competitive empirical performance with theoretical guarantees in many settings~\cite{ip-Agrawal2013,ip-Krause2011,ip-Nguyen2020,ip-Srinivas2010}.

-The proposed GP-TS bandit algorithm ---with pseudo-code provided in Algorithm~\ref{alg:ts_pretrain_hyperparams}--- views the TLM pre-training procedure as an unknown black-box function with inputs $a_t=\psi_t$ and outputs $r_t(\psi_t)$ as in Equation~\eqref{eq:rewards_gp} ---for which cumulative rewards need to be maximized.
+The proposed Gaussian process-based Thompson sampling (GP-TS) ---with pseudo-code provided in Algorithm~\ref{alg:ts_pretrain_hyperparams}--- views the TLM pre-training objective as an unknown black-box function with inputs $a_t=\psi_t$ and outputs $r_t(\psi_t)$ as in Equation~\eqref{eq:reward_mlm_delta}.
+GP-TS makes decisions on what bandit arm $a_t=\psi_t$ to play at each TLM pre-training interaction $t=1,\cdots,T,$ informed by its GP reward model of Equation~\eqref{eq:rewards_gp}, to maximize its observed cumulative rewards $R_T=\sum_{t=1}^T r_{t}(\psi_t)$.

-We note that any TLM can be used within our proposed framework, as long as the pre-training hyperparameter space $\psi \in \Psi$ is identified, and rewards as in Equation~\eqref{eq:reward_mlm_delta} can be computed based on a given pre-training objective.
-The GP reward model in Equation~\eqref{eq:rewards_gp} accommodates continuous arms $a_t$, with dimensionality determined by the TLM pre-training hyperparameter space $\Psi$.
+GP-TS accommodates continuous arms $a_t=\psi_t$, with dimensionality determined by the pre-training hyperparameter space $\psi \in \Psi$.
+Any TLM can be used within the proposed framework, as long as the hyperparameter space $\psi \in \Psi$ is identified, and rewards as in Equation~\eqref{eq:reward_mlm_delta} are computed for a pre-training objective $l(\cdot|\psi)$ of interest.

-\paragraph*{GP-TS policy.} To execute the proposed GP-Thompson sampling policy~\cite{j-Thompson1935,j-Russo2018}, we compute the GP reward model posterior, with sufficient statistics as in Equation~\eqref{eq:gp_posterior} ---which due to its Gaussian nature permits drawing of predictive samples from it, as in Step 6 of Algorithm~\ref{alg:ts_pretrain_hyperparams}.
-These samples are used in the proposed GP-TS to determine (in Step 7 of Algorithm~\ref{alg:ts_pretrain_hyperparams}) the sequential arms (hyperparameters $a_t=\psi_t$) for the next interaction of the pre-training procedure.